 Fishing – Two lakes are open to fishing from mid-April through mid-October on Tuesdays, Saturdays and Sundays.
 Catch and release only using barbless hooks and artificial bait.
 There is a $3 fee in addition to CO fishing license for those older than 15.

 Hiking – Over ten miles of year round dirt and gravel trails, open for hiking and snowshoeing.
 Choose from wetlands, woodlands and grassland habitat.
 Bicycles, pets and jogging are not permitted.
+There are two national recreation trails in the park.
 See map below.

 - Interior Trail System – National recreation trail covering four miles of this urban refuge.